johnshields/GoodVibrations-MR-Game/workings/document.md

   * start or begin dashing
   * run, jog or dash around

 All these commands call functions to have the dog be idle, have the dog sit and move in a low or high profile.
 These commands are blended with the keyboard and mouse.
-The Spacebar is used to make the dog jump, and the mouse is used to rotate the dog in any desired direction.
-Like the Main Menu commands, these commands are in a switch statement that calls all the necessary functions to make the dog do the actions and animations listed above.
+The space bar is used to make the dog jump, and the mouse is used to rotate the dog in any desired direction.
+Like the Menus commands, these commands are in a switch statement that calls all the necessary functions to make the dog do the actions and animations listed above.

 ## Conclusion
 Developing this game was a unique experience.
 The uniqueness was trying to develop the idea that would work well for a mixed reality experience, which allowed my creative side to flow and develop a fully functional game.
 I believe the final product turned out quite well from the initial idea and provides a smooth, interactive, and enjoyable experience for the user playing it.